hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 defined here, but will need some investigation.
 Unfortunately, this number appears to require "just being chosen" and cannot be deterministically dynamically computed based on network conditions.

-Note: when the roster is applied to some future round `latest_consensus_round + N + 1`, if such a round already exists in the hashgraph, then that round and any future rounds must be removed and the events reapplied in order given the new roster.

 #### State

 The Hashgraph module also includes a `state` section in the metadata of the round.
 This is used by the Execution layer